top of page

 Triple Science Guarantee

-All secondary schools will be required to offer Biology, Chemistry and Physics GCSEs, ensuring equitable access to the full sciences route.
+All secondary schools will be required to offer Biology, Chemistry, and Physics GCSEs, ensuring equitable access to the full sciences route.

 Stronger Writing and Reading Foundations